Marriage Counseling and Relational Perfection

 You are one week into marriage with the one you love.
 You connect, feel like you get along, and think about her constantly.
 Five months in she starts snapping at you.
 When you left the house at 8:35am to go to work, you think about what she said last night.
 "Why did she get so defensive?
 I was just sharing my opinion."

 What is the common thread between one week into marriage and five months?
 He mostly looked at her.
 When he was served by her, he looked at her.
 When he was serving her, he looked at her.
 When he was hurt by her, he looked at her.
 When he hurt her, he looked at her.
-This person's spouse is his reference point.
+This person's spouse is his reference point in regards to loving her.

 Relational Perfection in Marriage

-Your spouse is not the definition nor reference point for love.
-Whoever is your definition of love is how you will live love.
-If you look to her as the definition of love then you will live it.
-For example, if your wife is your reference point for love, then when she does not love you, you will (more than likely) not love her in return.
+Your spouse is not the definition, nor reference point for love.
+Whoever is your definition of love, and reference point for love, will be displayed in how you live love in return.
+If God loves you, only if you love Him, then you will do the same for your spouse; I love my spouse if she loves me, and vice-versa.
+Therefore, if your wife is your reference point for love, then when she does not love you, you will (more than likely) not love her in return.
+When she does love you, then you will love her.
 Jesus is the greater love (John 15:13).
-His love is our reference point.
-Christian Counseling can help you with learning love.
+His love is our reference point: Loving her even if she does not love me in return.
+Christian Counseling can help you with learning to love.

-Question to consider: What does relational perfection look like from God?
-Me to my spouse?
+Question to consider: What does relational perfection look like from God to me?
+What about me to my spouse?

 Marriage and Couple Help in Fort Worth